derailed/ziya/README.txt

   2.0.1 - Additional support for 5.02 + Added donut chart from 5.03
   2.0.2 - Changed logging required to 0.9.X - Update to xml/swf 5.0.4
   2.0.3 - README file update - Thanks to Paul James !
-  2.0.4 - Fixed missing encoding on composite urls
+  2.0.4 - Fixed missing encoding on composite urls - published gem on github

 == DESCRIPTION: